abhi3700/My_Learning_Solana/faqs.md

 ### Q. Which program representation file type is used in Solana?
 IDL - Interface Description Language.

+If you've developed on Ethereum, the `IDL` is analogous to the `abi.json`.

 ### Q. How to generate BPF bytecode?
 Normally, LLVM can compile C, Rust code to BPF bytecode.